Tinformant/MA-Permit-Test/README.md

 	on a multi-lane highway

 ## Chapter 5
-	If an emergency vehicle is coming from any direction, must pull as close as to the right side of the road.
+	If an emergency vehicle is coming from **any direction**, must pull as close as to the right side of the road.
 Stop until the vehicle has passed.
+	Never stop in an intersection.
+Drive through the intersection and pull over as soon as it is safe.